adoptium/infrastructure/EOL_audit/README.md

 ## Output

-Below is a small snipped of the expected output:
+Below is a small snippet of the expected output:

 ```json
 [